-The Parking and Access Design Standards and Guidelines apply to all Subdistricts in the Madison Street Overlay District.
+The Parking and Access Design Standards and Guidelines apply to all Subdistricts in the Design Overlay Districts.
+The Clarksville Access Ordinance will also govern all driveways and curb cuts.

-- Encourage cooperation among local businesses to promote and develop shared parking and access. - Eliminate barriers separating commercial properties in favor of pedestrian walkways between parking lots and adjacent businesses.
+- Encourage cooperation among local businesses to promote and develop shared parking and access. - Eliminate barriers separating commercial properties in favor of pedestrian walkways between parking lots and adjacent businesses. - Encourage shared driveways and cross access to avoid extra access to busy state roads